delftwaves/swan-docs/docs/getting_started/gnu_fortran/windows.rst

 .. note::

-   Unfortunately, it's not possible to build SWAN with MPI support nor Metis support.
+   Unfortunately, it's not possible to build SWAN with MPI nor Metis support.

    Alternatively, you could consider building with Intel Fortran + MPI; click on this :ref:`page <intelwin>` for details.
    Another option is to build SWAN yourself within this `docker container <https://hub.docker.com/r/delftwaves/swan>`_.
-   The necessary GNU Fortran compiler and MPI and Metis libraries are already included in this container.
+   The GNU Fortran compiler and the MPI and Metis libraries are already included in this container.

    You can login the container: